 \subsubsection{The hierarchical generative model}

 We endow the active inference agent with the hierarchical generative model depicted in Figure~\ref{fig:generativemodel}.
-In this section, we provide a high-level overview of the generative model, whereas in Section~\ref{sect:map} below we discuss implementation details.
+In this section, we provide a high-level overview of the generative model, whereas in Section~\ref{sect:map} we discuss implementation details.

 The hierarchical generative model illustrated in Figure~\ref{fig:generativemodel} is split into two distinct levels.
 The highest hierarchical level (level 2) reasons at a more abstract level, e.g. about which corridor to visit, while the lowest level (level 1) considers the step-by-step navigation in the environment.
 Each of these levels can be interpreted as an individual partially observable Markov decision process (POMDPs)~\citep{kaelbling1998planning}, operating at different timescales: faster for level 1 and slower for level 2.
 However, crucially, the two levels interact reciprocally by exchanging messages, as described below.

 The hierarchical model supports the hierarchical selection of abstract policies that move the agent from one goal to the other, following the task rule(s) (at level 2) and from one spatial location to the other, based on the spatial map (at level 1).
 Conceptually, this hierarchical selection starts when the agent's preferred observation is set to find the reward (technically, in active inference, this is done by assuming a strong prior for the reward observation) and it involves both levels.

 The most fundamental goal of Level 2 is to select a policy $\pi^2$ that moves the agent through task space, by steering abstract actions $\mathbf{a}^{2}_{t}$ that follow the rule learned by the agent (or in the case of multiple rules, as in Experiment 2, the rule currently inferred to be in place).